neutrons/web_reflectivity/test/README.md

 # Installation
 You can easily deploy and test this application using Conda environments.
+The ``webrefl_env_yml`` file describes an environment where we added the ``refl1d`` dependency for local computations, and where we use ``sqlite`` as our database.

         conda env create -f webrefl_env.yml